CharlesFrankum/FF_Team_Selector/src/web-scrapers/README.md

 # Known Issues

-- Scraping whilst a game is being played currently causes some data issues which break the prediction/cleaning models
+- Scraping whilst a game is being played currently causes some data issues which breaks GetResultsPrediction.py